 Voices at Twilight—A Poet’s Guide to Wyoming Ghost Towns

-In the award-winning Voices at Twilight, a collection of poems, historical essays, and photographs, Lori Howe illuminates past and present Wyoming ghost towns.
-Old Sherman, once the highest railroad village in the world, is now inhabited only by a child’s grave.
+In the award-winning Voices at Twilight, a collection of historical stories and photographs, Lori Howe illuminates past and present Wyoming ghost towns.
+Towns like Old Sherman, once the highest railroad village in the world, is now inhabited only by a child’s grave.
 Centennial, a former gold-rush town, is now home to a colorful, artistic population of 100.

-Piedmont’s well-preserved remains include the historic stone beehive kilns of the Moses Byrne empire.
+Explore Piedmont’s well-preserved remains including the historic stone beehive kilns of the Moses Byrne empire.
 Medicine Bow is home to the historic Virginian Hotel, named for Owen Wister and his novel, The Virginian.

-The poems, essays, and photographs of Voices at Twilight offer the reader a visual tour of twelve of Wyoming’s ghost towns.
-Contained within this full color book are travel directions, GPS coordinates, and tips for intrepid readers who wish to experience these unique towns and town sites for themselves.
+The towns featured in Voices at Twilight offer the reader a visual tour of twelve of the most interesting Wyoming ghost towns.
+Contained within this full-color book are travel directions, GPS coordinates, and tips for intrepid readers who wish to experience these unique towns and town sites for themselves.

 Get your copy today!

 Reminder: Voices at Twilight is the perfect companion for your ghost town adventures in Wyoming!

 What’s going on in the towns of Voices at Twilight?